 Each model has its particularities in terms of design, mechanics and specifications.
 If you’d like more information on a particular model, The Beverly Hills Car Club welcomes your questions anytime.

 With such an impressive line, the Ferrari 250 GT is a source of fascination for many classic car enthusiasts.
 The V12 configuration and over-square combustion chambers shared by all variants ensured remarkable driving experience, power and smoothness.
 The 250 GT denomination comes from the individual cylinder displacement of 250cc and the different versions can be separated into the following categories: Berlinetta for coupe, Spyder for convertible, LWB, SWB and Lusso for luxury.
 In addition to the impressive versatility of options and specifications, many running changes were made to models during the production and later on by their different owners.
-Therefore, it is highly recommended to hire a trustworthy classic Ferrari expert when looking at a particular model.
-The Beverly Hills Car Club will happily share their contacts should you need assistance with this matter.
+It is highly recommended to consult a Ferrari expert when appraising a particular model.
+The Beverly Hills Car Club is happy to answer any and all your Classic Ferrari questions.

 Please contact the Los Angeles classic car dealership Beverly Hills Car Club to speak with a classic Ferrari professional about any of the 250 GT cars!